© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Troed, round cairn on S end of is a scheduled monument protected by Cadw under reference BR315.
 View the official record →

-Mynydd Troed is a round cairn situated at the southern end of the mountain of the same name in Breconshire, Wales.
+Mynydd Troed is a round cairn located at the southern end of the mountain of the same name in Breconshire, Wales, dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR315.

 Mynydd Troed, round cairn on S end of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Troed, round cairn on S end of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR315.